evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Interior

 The interior of the Toyota bZ4X AWD is functional, featuring medium-quality materials in several areas instead of hard plastic.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between different types of seat materials and interior styling.
+You can choose between several interior designs.

 ### Seats